maco-data/metasite_1.0/README.md

 To fix this problem I ran `npm install`.
 After this I managed to run the command `npm run dev` and everything was find with the project.

 -   Learn about the structure of a Next 13 application.

+-   Used set variables for repeating code this technique help save time as is code use in diferent parts.